IS2AI/construction-sites-detection/README.md

-  title        = {CSDS: AI-Based Construction Site Detection and Segmentation tool for Satellite Images}, author       = {Bissarinova, U. and Awan, H. H. and Olagunju, S. O. and Bolatkhanov, I. and Turekhassim, A. and Varol, H. A. and Karaca, F.}, year         = {2025}, publisher    = {Institute of Smart Systems and Artificial Intelligence}, howpublished = {\url{https://doi.org/10.48333/0PJD-BP65}}
+  title        = {CSDS: AI-Based Construction Site Detection and Segmentation tool for Satellite Images}, author       = {Bissarinova, U. and Awan, H. H. and Olagunju, S. O. and Bolatkhanov, I. and Turekhassim, A. and Varol, H. A. and Karaca, F.}, year         = {2025}, publisher    = {Institute of Smart Systems and Artificial Intelligence and Department of Civil Engineering, Nazarbayev University}, howpublished = {\url{https://doi.org/10.48333/0PJD-BP65}}
 }